sagecodes/intro-to-sql/README.md

 ##### Tables
-You can think of tables as speadsheets:
+You can think of tables as spreadsheets:

 | Column ↓  | Column ↓   |  Column ↓  |